bpt26/tRAP/README.md

 - `getMFE.py` -- uses tRNAscan-SE secondary structure file and converts to a form usable by RNAfold.
 Also produces bash script `tRNAfold.sh` that will call RNAfold on this same file.
 - `tRNAFasta.py` -- takes in a bed file and genome-wide .fa file and outputs the sequence in .fa format corresponding to the bed file.
 - `gff2bed.py` -- converts .gff file to .bed format.
-- `reduce4d.py` -- converts bed file output by hal4dExtract to a bed containing only the 4d sites of 100,000 randomly distributed exons.
+- `reduce4d.py` -- converts .bed file output by hal4dExtract to a .bed containing only the 4d sites of 100,000 randomly distributed exons.
+- `splitBed.py` -- splits .bed file by chromosome, and also creates a shell script that will convert all of the resulting .beds into .mafs, and shell scripts to turn those .mafs into a .wig file and a phastCons elements text file.

 - `splitMAF.py` -- splits genome-wide .maf into separate files by chromosome.
 Also creates bash scripts `tRNAPhastCons.sh` and `tRNAPhyloP.sh` to be called to get phastCons elements and PhyloP scores for tRNA loci, respectively.
 - `humanTrainingData.tsv` -- tRNA data derived from these methods performed on the hg38 genome.
 - `humanTrainingLabels.tsv` -- active and inactive states for each tRNA derived from epigenomic data.